TheWatcher/twscript/docs/Adapting_for_your_scripts.md

         git clone https://github.com/whoopdedo/publicscripts.git

-You should now have four or five directories inside the one you created in step 0 above: lg, dh2, scriptlib, twscript, and possibly publicscripts.
+You should now have three or four directories inside the one you created in step 0 above: lg, scriptlib, twscript, and possibly publicscripts.
 Now to compile them...

 5. Compiling the libraries